Everything you need and nothing you don’t

 Headboards are built into the wall, there are no drawers or closet doors to slam shut, bathrooms are stacked from floor to floor to minimize noise, hangers and hooks are throughout the room, a desk area is built into the wall, and bathroom mirrors are backlit.

 The area is not new to Steward.
-Born in Abbotsford in central Wisconsin, he and his family often visited relatives in the area, as his mother grew up in Reedsburg in Sauk County.
+Born in Abbotsford in central Wisconsin, he and his family often visited relatives in the area, because his mother grew up in Reedsburg in Sauk County.

 “We were a Badger family,” he said.
-“I felt like Madison and the greater Dane County community was almost more home that where I grew up.”
+“I felt like Madison and the greater Dane County community was almost more home than where I grew up.”

+Steward received his bachelor’s degree in hospitality management at UW-Stout and started as waterpark manager in Wisconsin Dells.

+Later, he operated a waterpark in Minneapolis and then decided to pursue hotel management.

-“For me, it’s been nothing but a fun ride and continues to be,” he said.
+“For me, it’s been nothing but a fun ride,” Steward said, “and continues to be.”

 (0) comments